| Main |

 About Hillary Clinton:

-Eisner: She's never -- because you were very close to her before it came out that you were having martial problems, let's say.
-She's not annoyed at you like she was annoyed at her husband?
+Eisner: She’s never -- because you were very close to her before it came out that you were having martial problems, let’s say.
+She’s not annoyed at you like she was annoyed at her husband?
+Villaraigosa: We actually had a very good conversation about that and I am without question someone who intends to work really hard on behalf -- Eisner: She asked you about that, though?
+Villaraigosa: We had a conversation about it.
+Eisner: That’s impressive.
+What are the big things you have to accomplish in the next two years?

-The program bills itself as recreating "the experience of being at a power lunch with the giants of their industries."
+The program bills itself as recreating ‘the experience of being at a power lunch with the giants of their industries.’

 At some point, and it may as well be sooner rather than later, interviewers will move on from the mayor's extra-marital affair with former Telemundo anchor Mirthala Salinas.
 Eisner did allow Villaraigosa to briefly hit talking points on education and public safety, and he did permit -- no, he required -- the mayor to repeat his narrative.
 Los Angeles knows the story well: alcoholic father, loving mother, tough life on the street, caring teacher.
 Here, though, Villaraigosa was speaking to a national audience, and although his answers seemed rote he handled them well.
 He was soft-spoken and low-key.
 He changed the subject, skillfully, when asked questions he didn't like.

 For example, Eisner asked Villaraigosa if his achievements impressed his father.
-The mayor began to say he didn't know.
-"You should ask him," Eisner interrupted.
-"He should be."
+The mayor began to say he didn’t know.
+‘You should ask him,’ Eisner interrupted.
+‘He should be.’

 But Eisner always returned to the affair, with video of Salinas announcing the breakup of Villaraigosa's marriage on TV, and with questions that started to go there, but then retreated.